How It Works #

 census compare /path/to/suspect-files --manifest inventory.db

-# Exit 0 = no matches, 1 = exfiltration detected
+# Exit 0 = no matches, 1 = matches require review

 Integrity check